mbridak/CloudLogPyCAT/README.md

 ![main screen](./pic/screen.png)

+## Running on Apple Silicon

+@m1geo Notes that He is able to run this on Apple M1 by using Qt6.

 ## Changes since release 21.5.14 Clumpy Litter

 I Made made a CAT class.
 So now the it handles both rigctld and flrig.